ash-uncover/js-utils-logger/README.md

-# ap-utils-logger
+# js-utils-logger

-ap-utils-logger is a JavaScript logging library
+js-utils-logger is a JavaScript logging library